15 July 2025

 Where;

 It’s also known as “peer comparison”.
 It will value a company by comparing it with other similar publicly traded companies of the same industry.
-First you look at key financial rations like;
+First you look at key financial ratios like;

-This method is like Comparable Company Analysis (CCA) but it uses past acquisitions of similar companies as a benchmark.
+Precedent Transactions method is similar to Comparable Company Analysis (CCA), but it uses past acquisitions of similar companies as a benchmark.
 And it is commonly used in M&A negotiations or when planning a company sale.

 If you apply this method, you can get the answer of “what have others paid for similar companies in the past?”.

-Here the valuation is based on the company’s total net assets, so you subtract total liabilities from the the total assets.
+Here the valuation of company is based on the company’s total net assets, so you subtract total liabilities from the the total assets.

 Formula: